BinaryIgor/Smart-Query/README.md

     .query()
     .fetch(Mappings.ofClass(BookWithUser.class));
 ```
 In the above example ClassMapping will look for integer of labels: bid, b_id and bookid in the ResultSet.
 If mapping isn't specified in the annotation only field name will be used.
-If it is, all labels are used to search(ingoringCase on both sides) for value untill one of them will be present in a given result.
+If it is, all labels are used to search(ignoringCase on both sides) for value untill one of them will be present in a given result.
 Otherwise, null will be inserted(if it's an object, exception will be thrown otherwise). **The only requirement is a constructor with all arguments in the same order as fields declaration**.
 You can also embed other objects as follows:
 ```java
 public class AuthorWithBook {